Reduce (geometry Data Type)

 On Polygon instances, the approximation algorithm is applied independently to each ring.
 The method will produce a

-FormatException if the returned Polygon instance is not valid; for example, a non-valid MultiPolygon instance is created if
+FormatException if the returned Polygon instance isn't valid; for example, a non-valid MultiPolygon instance is created if

 Reduce() is applied to simplify each ring in the instance and the resulting rings overlap.
-On CurvePolygon instances with a exterior ring and no interior rings,
+On CurvePolygon instances with an exterior ring and no interior rings,

 Reduce() returns a CurvePolygon, LineString, or Point instance.
 If the CurvePolygon has interior rings then a CurvePolygon or MultiPoint instance is returned.

-When a circular arc segment is encountered the approximation algorithm checks whether the arc can be approximated by its chord within half the given tolerance.
-If the chord meets this criteria, then the circular arc is replaced in the calculations by the chord.
-If it does not meet this criteria, then the circular arc is retained and the approximation algorithm is applied to the remaining segments.
+When a circular arc segment is found, the approximation algorithm checks whether the arc can be approximated by its chord within half the given tolerance.
+Chords meeting this criteria have the circular arc replaced in the calculations by the chord.
+If a chord doesn't meet this criteria, then the circular arc is kept and the approximation algorithm is applied to the remaining segments.